evekites/STM32_AstrumPCBPublic/005 AP ADC POTMETER polling/CONFIGURATION.md

 # Configuration

 - PINOUT & CONFIGURATION
-  - CONNECTIVITY
   - Set PC1 to ADC1_IN2, userlabel to POTMETER
   - Set PC13 to GPIO_OUTPUT, userlabel to LED_RED
   - ANALOG
     - ADC1
       - IN2: IN2 SINGLE-ENDED